28th Virginia battle flag: 20th century

 In 1905, the United States Congress passed a resolution directing that captured flags from the American Civil War should be returned to the places from which they originated.
-The resolution was intended to celebrate the cooperation between the Northern and Southern states in the new war.
+The resolution was intended to celebrate the cooperation between the Northern and Southern states in the Spanish-American War.
 However, the 28th Virginia battle flag could not be returned, as it was not in the possession of the War Department.

 As early as 1960, a movement in Virginia called for the "recapture" of the 28th Virginia battle flag, wanting it to be returned from Minnesota to Virginia.
 In 1961, Virginia requested the return of the flag in commemoration of the 100th anniversary of the Civil War, but it was not returned.
 The request was made by John Jennings, then director of the Virginia Historical Society, after the Minnesota Historical Society had returned a flag that had been captured from a Georgia Confederate regiment by the 2nd Minnesota Infantry Regiment.
 In a letter to Jennings, the director of the Minnesota society stated that the actions of the 1st Minnesota Infantry Regiment had been one of the proudest moments in the history of the state, and argued that the flag "has greater historical value if it remains in Minnesota than if it is returned to Virginia."